AlexandreDecan/AlexandreDecan/readme.md

 ### Article dans les actes avec comité de lecture

+2022 - **Patched Clones and Missed Patches among the Divergent  Variants of a Software Family** Poedjadevie Ramkisoen, John Businge, Brent van Bladel, Alexandre Decan, Serge Demeyer, Coen De Roover, Foutse Khomh in ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE), Singapore, 2022
+(in press)

-2022 - **On the Use of GitHub Actions in Software Development Repositories** Alexandre Decan, Tom Mens, Pooya Rostami Mazrae, Mehdi Golzadeh 38th IEEE International Conference on Software Maintenance and Evolution (ICSME), Limassol, Cyprus, 2022 [Voir le PDF](files/ICSME-2022.pdf)
+2022 - **On the Use of GitHub Actions in Software Development Repositories** Alexandre Decan, Tom Mens, Pooya Rostami Mazrae, Mehdi Golzadeh in 38th IEEE International Conference on Software Maintenance and Evolution (ICSME), Limassol, Cyprus, 2022 [Voir le PDF](files/ICSME-2022.pdf)

 2022 - **On the accuracy of bot detection techniques**